 - Nest Box Inventory at the National Environment Centre – Parklands Albury Wodonga

-The ‘Glider Project at the Lake Hume Spillway Area’ has received funding in 2013/14 for a second year of the project.
-Additional funding and support in 2013/14 has been provided to the ‘Revegetation of Little Budginigi Hill at Tabletop’ project for hand-seeding in 2014 to supplement machine direct seeding undertaken in June 2013 which had mixed success.
+The ‘Glider Project at the Lake Hume Spillway Area’ also received funding in 2013/14 for a second year of the project.
+Additional funding and support in 2013/14 was also provided to the ‘Revegetation of Little Budginigi Hill at Tabletop’ project for hand-seeding of native vegetation in 2014.
+This supplemented machine direct-seeding undertaken in June 2013, which had patchy results.